AhmedElshaarany/ENEE759V/README.md

 ## Synopsis

-This repository contains the code for lab and programming assignments for ENEE759 Summer 2015 @ UMD
+This repository contains the code for programming assignments for ENEE759 Summer 2015 @ UMD

 ## Motivation